Canadian Mortgage Payment Calculator

 Computed from the BC Real Estate Codex · CC BY 4.0

 The Canadian Interest Act (RSC 1985, c.
-I-15, §6) requires that the interest rate quoted on a fixed-rate mortgage be expressed at a maximum compounding frequency of semi-annually, not in advance.
-Lenders comply by computing the periodic (monthly / bi-weekly) rate as the equivalent rate that, compounded semi-annually, would yield the quoted nominal rate.
+I-15, §6) requires that the interest rate quoted on a fixed-rate mortgage be expressed at a maximum compounding frequency of semi-annually.
+Lenders compute the periodic (monthly / bi-weekly) rate as the equivalent rate that, compounded semi-annually, yields the quoted nominal rate.

-Variable-rate mortgages are typically compounded monthly (since the rate floats), but the principal-protection mechanism in the Interest Act still applies.
-This calculator assumes fixed-rate semi-annual compounding by default, which is the most common BC scenario.
+Variable-rate mortgages are typically compounded monthly because the rate floats.
+The Interest Act’s principal-protection rules still apply.
+This calculator assumes fixed-rate semi-annual compounding by default.

-The contract rate above is what you’ll PAY.
-The OSFI stress test (OSFI Guideline B-20 mortgage stress test) qualifies you at the GREATER of contract rate + 2 percentage points or 5.25%.
-To see what mortgage size that translates to under your income, use the affordability calculator.
+The contract rate above is the rate you pay.
+The federal mortgage stress test (OSFI Guideline B-20 mortgage stress test) qualifies you at a higher rate — the greater of your contract rate plus 2 percentage points or 5.25%.
+To see what mortgage size that translates to against your income, use the what you can afford calculator.

 Source: /codex#osfi.b20.stress_test